Akoko

 The Akoko are a large Yoruba cultural sub-group in the Northeastern part of Yorubaland.
-The area spans from Ondo state to Edo state in southwest Nigeria.
-The Akokos as a subgroup make up 20.3% of the population of Ondo state.
+The area spans from Ondo State to Edo State in southwest Nigeria.
+The Akokos as a subgroup make up 20.3% of the population of Ondo State, and 5.7% of the population of Edo State.
 Out of the present 18 Local Government Councils it constitutes four; Akoko North-East, Akoko North-West, Akoko South-East and Akoko South-West, as well as the Akoko Edo LGA of Edo State.
 The Adekunle Ajasin University, a state owned university with a capacity for about 20,000 tertiary education students and more than 50 departments in seven faculties is located in Akungba-Akoko.
-A state specialist hospital is situated at Ikare Akoko, while community general hospitals are located in Oka-Akoko and Ipe-Akoko.
+A state specialist hospital is situated at Ikare Akoko, while community general hospitals are located in Oka-Akoko, Irun-Akoko and Ipe-Akoko.